 - One by one, visit with your elected officials and build positive relationships before the stuff hits the fan.

 - Don’t fight your political battles in the media or in the public eye.
 Rarely does anyone win in the public displays of discourse.
 While you may win a short-term battle, the war likely rages on.

 - Build consensus for 21st-century solutions to station locations, staffing, recruitment and retention.
 Neither paid nor volunteer firefighters are the devil; you CAN work together for the common good of your communities.

-If we want to make REAL change and make differences in our communities, we MUST once and for all change the Ben Franklin model of fire protection to that of a memory.
+If we want to make REAL change and make differences in our communities, we MUST once and for all make the Ben Franklin model of fire protection merely a memory.

 Consolidation of local departments, counties, municipalities and other providers, along with fire-based EMS, are winning strategies to maximize resources and fight the budget-busting myths and realities facing many of our communities.

 Paid strategies MUST be on the table and used to at least plug the leaks in our generally anemic response capacities.
 Big cities with big budgets are not immune to the problems, but they’re also not in the same boat as 80% of the rest of us.